 The Company previously reclassified \$585 in equipment, planned to be disposed of under the 2019 Restructuring Plan, from property and equipment to equipment held for sale on its consolidated balance sheet.
 The Company has executed a purchase agreement for the equipment, with a negotiated sales price of \$600.
-The sale will be finalized during the first half of 2020, following delivery and other title transfer of equipment to the buyer.
-No additional adjustments to asset carrying value were recorded as a result of this reclassification.
-As of March 31, 2020 and December 31, 2019, the Company had received \$420 in proceeds from the sale of this equipment, which has been included within accrued liabilities until such time the sale is finalized.
+The sale was finalized during the quarter ended June 30, 2020, following delivery and title transfer of the equipment to the buyer.
+The Company had received \$420 in proceeds from the sale of this equipment during 2019, which was recorded as a contract liability as part of accrued liabilities as of December 31, 2019.
+Following the final transfer of title of the equipment, this amount was reclassified and the remaining \$180 of the purchase price was recorded as a receivable, within prepaid expenses and other current assets, as of June 30, 2020.